Leah1977/LSH_Electricians_MS1/README.md

 ![Am I responsive](assets/images/responsivedesignms1.png)

+It is intended to be accessible on all screen sizes.
+Taking into consideration that a user looking for an electrician would possibly use their mobile for looking for an electrical service.

 ## UX

+I hope to attract a variety of users, from individual property owners to business property owners.
+I hope that users will become clients and reuse the website on a regular basis to book call-outs and services.

+## Project Goals.

+This website provides information on an electrical service for Domestic and Commercial clients.
+LSH Electricians are an electrical company serving the Dublin area.
+They serve both domestic and commercial clients.
+We have been in business for 20 years and would like to launch a new website to promote our company.

+* To provide a website that is easy to navigate.

+* To provide a website that is professional and has clear contact details.

+* To provide the user positive feedback from other customers.

+* To demonstrate to the user that we comply with saftey standards and are fully insured.

+* To provide a clear range of services covering all your electrical needs, from small electrical household jobs to large commercial builds.

+* To provide a form to allow the user to request a quote or call-back.

 ## User Stories

+### As A First Time User:

 * As a website user, I found myself constantly searching for a qualified electrician online but was unsure of what to ask for.
 I wanted to know did they meet all safety standards and was the work guaranteed.

-What I expect to find on a website when looking for an electrician.

-1. Easy to navigate.
-2. Easy to find contact details.
-3. Displays the work they carry out.
-4. Do they comply with safety standards.

 * As a website user, I needed an electrician for an emergency call out.
 I wanted to find someone fast, efficient and reliable – quickly.
 I also needed someone to call out at a time that was convenient to me.